smartbch/docs/libraries/moeingads/Internal.md

 RocksDB supports filtering during compaction, which is a unique feature among all the opensource KV databases.
 We use this feature in indextree.

-In OnvaKV there is a rocksdb database.
+In moeingads there is a rocksdb database.
 Both metadb and indextree use it to store some information which is not performance-critical but important for consistency.
 All the updates generated during one block is kept in one batch, to make sure blocks are atomic.
 If the batch commits, the block commits.
 If the batch is discarded, it looks as if the block does not execute at all.

 #### metadb